Refinance Business Loans: What You Need to Know

 Most business loans can be refinanced as long as your business meets the lender’s requirements.
 Here are the most common types of business loans that can be refinanced:

 - Working capital loans.
-A working capital loan can help cover short-term business expenses, such as payroll, daily operating costs and inventory.
+A working capital loan (a type of term loan) can help cover short-term business expenses, such as payroll, daily operating costs and inventory.
 As long as you meet the lender’s criteria, you can refinance working capital loans.

 - Equipment loans.
 Equipment loans help you purchase or upgrade equipment or machinery needed for your business.
 Having some equity in the equipment might help you secure a competitive rate with a refinance lender since the equipment acts as collateral for the loan.